III A Man

 Man's constitution exists out of components and not as a single, defined, finished object.

-Components are physical growth, needs, drives, psychic activities, emotions, motivations and mental
+Components are physical growth, needs, drives, motivations, the senses, memory, emotions, psychic

-1b3) Telos of mind aims at moral utopia, ethical awareness for a long term future of man.
+Telos of mind aims at moral utopia, mental and ethical awareness for a long term future of man.

 III A 2 Standards